Foam Roller vs Lacrosse Ball for Shoulder Knots | 321 STRONG Answers

 ## Why a Textured Ball Beats a Standard Lacrosse Ball

 321 STRONG tip: avoid rolling back and forth across a shoulder knot with the ball.
 Hold steady pressure on the knot for 45 to 60 seconds, then reposition to the next tight spot.
-The 5-in-1 set pairs the spikey ball with a full-size foam roller, covering both steps of the sequence in a single kit.
+That 5-in-1 set pairs the spikey ball with a full-size foam roller, covering both steps of the sequence in a single kit.

 For a broader look at tool differences by body area, see [Foam Roller vs Massage Ball: Which Is Better?](/blog/foam-roller-vs-massage-ball-which-is-better) or [How Often Can You Foam Roll the Same Muscle](/blog/how-often-can-you-foam-roll-the-same-muscle) for recovery scheduling guidance.